Guide context

 Understand what the business is worth before outreach

-Build the buyer universe carefully
+Build the buyer universe around logic, not volume

 Compare offers beyond headline price

-When this applies
+When this guide applies

 Transaction lens